idofront/TrafficPlayer/README.md

 # TrafficPlayer

 TrafficPlayer is an application designed to replay network traffic based on different strategies, providing flexibility in testing and analyzing network behaviors.
-This project supports various replay modes, including custom duration, speed scaling, and uniform throughput.
+This project supports various replay modes, including custom duration, speed scaling, and average throughput.

 ## Features

 - **CustomDuration Replay**: Replay traffic for a specified duration, giving users control over timing.
 - **SpeedScaled Replay**: Adjust the replay speed of captured traffic, scaling it up or down as needed.
-- **UniformThroughput Replay**: Replay traffic with a constant throughput, maintaining uniform data rates.
+- **AverageThroughput Replay**: Replay traffic with an average throughput, maintaining consistent data rates over time.

 ## Requirements